APPENDIX A - Student Fundraising Policy

 The following guidelines are applicable to all student fundraising activities:

 1. Prior to beginning any fundraising activity, students must complete a fundraiser application and submit it to the Office of Student Development, 1st Floor Henry Student Center.
-Applications are available at the Henry Student Center information desk and online at www.wilkes.edu/fundraiser
+Applications are available at the Henry Student Center information desk.
+You may also complete an online application.

 2. Student groups must have a University fund number to apply for approval to conduct a revenue- generating fundraiser.
 This may include the group's fund number or the fund of a University program/department supporting the fundraiser.
 Non-monetary fundraisers such as charitable drives to collect food and clothing do not require a fund number